5 Must-Have Efile Bits for Soft Gel Users

 With the new Erica’s Safety Smooth Top Tapered Barrel, I no longer need 2 bits to do the work of one.

-Metal bits shave a lot faster than ceramics so be very careful, and if you need to start with a ceramic bit until you feel like you have more efile control, then do so.
+Metal bits shave a lot faster than ceramics so be very careful.
+If you need to start with a ceramic bit until you feel like you have more efile control, then do so.

-Now you could use this Erica’s Safety tapered barrel for touching up and shaping the nail, so if you want to use it for both purposes of shaping and removal while saving a few bucks then do so.
+You could use this Erica’s Safety tapered barrel for touching up and shaping the nail, so if you want to use it for both purposes of shaping and removal while saving a few bucks then do so.

-Now I’m currently drafting up an efile course, on my signature techniques for nail prep, shaping, and removal using an efile only.
+I’m currently drafting up an efile course, on my signature techniques for nail prep, shaping, and removal using an efile only.
 Keep me accountable to get it done, and let me know in the comments… you’re waiting for the launch of this course.

 Remember that I post on Japanese gel and solopreneurship in the nail industry and if you enjoyed this topic, subscribe to be notified as soon as my next topic is published.

 Thank you for reading and I’ll see you next week.